rynbrd/r51-ecu/README.md

 [CANBed Dual] board is used to bridge the vehicle bus to J1939 and the [CANBed RP2040] board for individual components.

-This is an Arduino project and uses Earle Philhower's [Arduino Pico Core].
+This is an Arduino project and uses the Longan RP2040 core.
+Earle Philhower's Arduino Pico Core will not work as the SPI pin definitions are not correct for the Longan boards.

 All libraries are either included directly in the repo or linked in using git submodules.
 Libraries are included in the [libraries] directory.
 The Arduino IDE should be configured to use this repo's root as the sketchbook location in order to utilize the included libraries.